Anchor Bolts vs. Expansion Bolts: Choosing the Right Type for Your Project

 2. Load and Structural Requirements

-The load-bearing capacity plays an important factor in the choice of.
-Anchor bolts are specifically designed to handle high loads, and are typically used to secure large steel structural structures, machinery or in building frames.
-Expanding bolts, though they are available in heavy-duty models, such as wedge anchors are often used in medium-load situations for example, like fixing Handrails and HVAC brackets or other light equipment.
-If the task requires strong shear and tensile forces anchor bolts would be the best option.
+The load-bearing capacity plays an important role in the choice of, well, something.
+Anchor bolts are specifically designed to handle high loads and they are typically used to secure large steel structural structures, machinery, or in building frames.
+Expanding bolts though they are available in heavy-duty models, like wedge anchors are often used in medium load situations, for example like fixing handrails and HVAC brackets, or other light equipment.
+If the task requires strong shear and tensile forces, anchor bolts would be the best option.

 anchor bolt in concrete